King-AK/k8s_poc/README.md

 Dummy repo to play around with k8s and docker.

-This is a lightweight repo with a microservices architecture that collects stock market data.
+This is a lightweight repo with a microservices architecture that collects market data from an API source, [AlphaVantage](https://www.alphavantage.co/), and publishes messages to a Kafka topic.
+A downstream subscriber consumes the messages and curates data before landing it into a relational database.

 ## Overview